GuildedAPI/docs/docs/resources/webhook.md

     You do not have to append `/github` onto your webhook URL for use with GitHub.
 The URL by itself will work as intended.
 It is recommended not to choose all events as many of them are unsupported and will result in error messages being sent through the webhook.

 Send a message through a webhook.
 Returns a [message](/resources/channel#message-object) object.

+This endpoint *may* also be used with the `www.guilded.gg/api` base URL, but doing so does not support uploading files.

 ###### JSON/Form Params